-Dr. Martin boots return yet again for another season in the spotlight.
+Dr. Marten boots return yet again for another season in the spotlight.

 What’s even more to fathom?
 Most footwear and fashion trends revolve around an idea, rather than a specific style.
 For example, athleisure was huge last year, and continues to play an important role in fashion.
 Especially as people were urged to stay home during the pandemic.
 However, the styles have evolved.
 Adidas was the first big player with their Stan Smith sneaker, then the chunky Balenciaga Triple S sneaker stole the spotlight.
 Though the overall trend has remained strong season over season, the key shoe continues to change.

 That’s not the case for Dr. Martens.
 While they have a few variations on their classic combat boot, the style has remained basically the same.
 Apparently, there’s a lot to love about an ankle-high, lace-up combat boot with a rubber sole.

 If you were on this fashion trend a couple years back as an early adopter, you’re a step ahead of the game this season.
 If not, the good news is there’s still time.

 Fashion trends trickle down from the big, luxury fashion designers who create their designs considering cultural and social evolution.
 They’re still on the lug sole boots.
 In fact, last fall made this trend bigger than ever with Prada’s Goliath boot takeover.
 According to fashion history, that means your Dr. Martens will not only be trending this season, they’re likely to last another full year cycle.

 Aside from being a long-lasting player on the fashion scene, Dr. Martens help you cut back your shoe count by being the only shoe you really need this season.